rubocode/wfs/introduction/index.md

 ## Introduction

-> You never change things by fighting the existing reality.
-> To change something, build a new model that makes the existing model obsolete.
+> Data dominates.
+> If you've chosen the right data structures and organized things well,
+> the algorithms will almost always be self-evident.
+> Data structures, not algorithms, are central to programming.
-> **Buckminster Fuller**
+> **Rob Pike**

 Here we take the perspective that any given system system is a cluster of intelligence that can be meaningfully sliced into